TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Return.md

 Open Ports:

-It looks like we are dealing with a Windows host, since the open ports and services are typical of this operating system, such as:
+It looks like we are dealing with a `Windows` host, since the open ports and services are typical of thisoperating system, such as:

 - `Port 80` -> http